 - How will the company keep growing?

-These are some of the questions to help you evaluate the growth potential of a company to shortlist in your investment portfolio.
+These are some of the questions that can help you evaluate the growth potential of a company to shortlist for your investment portfolio.

 2. Trustworthy